-You've already read 'Your Introduction to the Tarot', 'First Three Major Arcana', 'Second Three Major Arcana' and 'Third Three Major Arcana' and now your journey through the Tarot continues with the fourth group of three Major Arcana cards.
+You've already read 'First Three Major Arcana', 'Second Three Major Arcana' and 'Third Three Major Arcana' and now your journey through the Tarot continues with the fourth group of three Major Arcana cards.
 Each of the Major Arcana cards shows a symbol of an archetypal force that shapes existence and also operates within the subconscious mind.
 As you become aware of these forces, working with them to understand yourself and the world, you can become more effectual and fulfilled.
 The symbols can be used as a focus for meditation as well as divination, as they show what the future may hold.
 The better you get to know the symbols the more clearly they will speak to you.

 The Hermit walks alone, but his lamp casts the light of wisdom to guide him.
 His staff, which is the strength of experience, supports him.
 He seeks deeper understanding but he knows that comes from opening your internal eyes, to see your own truth and make your own connections.
 The Hermit is humble because he realises that the lessons learnt by others have paved his way and because being egotistical is a barrier to spirituality.
 He likes his own company and isn’t afraid to stand out from the crowd – he’s an example of what Tolkien meant in The Lord of the Rings when he wrote ‘Not all who wander are lost.’
 The Hermit is your power to look for the right questions, as opposed to rigid answers, and to be comfortable alone – for only when you are alone can you hear the voice of your heart.
 In a spread The Hermit may be reminding you to listen to the advice of older, or more experienced people and maybe to take ‘the road less travelled.’